Sophiaoku/CapstoneProject-MoneyBall/README.md

 The aim of this project is to find 3 replacemnent players for the Oakland baseball team with similar metrics as the departing key players.

 Departing players
- 2000 AL MVP Jason Giambi to the New York Yankees outfielder Johnny Damon to the Boston Red Sox closer Jason Isringhausen to the St. Louis Cardinals
+ 2000 AL MVP Jason Giambi to the New York Yankees, outfielder Johnny Damon to the Boston Red Sox, and closer Jason Isringhausen to the St. Louis Cardinals